-I am a journalist and writer interested in history, politics and culture.
+I am a journalist and writer interested in history and literature.
 I try to belie Evelyn Waugh’s characterisation of journalists as being those with ‘visible means of support but no fixed occupation’, in Scoop, his send-up of foreign correspondents.

 As a journalist, I have won awards for my reportage, essay writing and work as an editor.

-• During my time as The Statesman‘s correspondent for western India, based in Mumbai, I received the 1996 Chevening Award for Young Journalists, granted by the British government to early-career Indians, during which I spent a several months in London (and several days in Paris, but unlike George Orwell, I was not quite down and out in either city.)
+- During my time as The Statesman’s correspondent for western India, based in Mumbai, I received the 1996 Chevening Award for Young Journalists, granted by the British government to early-career Indians, during which I spent a several months in London (and a couple of weeks in Paris, but unlike George Orwell, I was not down and out in either city.)

-• Three other articles of mine made it to the shortlists for the Red Ink Award over 2016 and 2017.
+- Three other articles of mine made it to the shortlists for the Red Ink Award in 2016 and 2017.

 As a writer, I received (visible) support for working on The Secret Master, as described below (and plenty from behind the scenes that was equally valuable).